jonaslalin/jonaslalin.github.io/_posts/2021-12-10-feedforward-neural-networks-part-1.md

 ---
-title: "Multi-Layer Perceptrons in Depth, Part 1: Forward and Backward Propagations"
+title: "Feedforward Neural Networks in Depth, Part 1: Forward and Backward Propagations"
 ---

-This post is the first of a three-part series in which we set out to derive the mathematics behind multi-layer perceptrons.
-MLPs are feedforward neural networks that have
+This post is the first of a three-part series in which we set out to derive the mathematics behind feedforward neural networks.
+They have

 * an input and an output layer with at least one hidden layer in between,
 * fully-connected layers, which means that each node in one layer connects to every node in the following layer, and